com-480-data-visualization/datavis-project-2022-vizards/milestones/milestone1.md

 Last update: 08.04.2022

 ## Dataset
-For our project we used multiple datasets or created them on our own.
+For our project, we used multiple datasets or created them independently.
 They will be explained in the following.

-- Billboard "The Hot 100" Songs: This dataset is from [kaggle](https://www.kaggle.com/datasets/dhruvildave/billboard-the-hot-100-songs) and is a collection of "The Hot 100" charts released since its inception in 1958 until 06.11.2021.
-The dataset is already preprocessed and ready to use (Usability score on kaggle 10/10).
-We added the missing weeks until 01.01.2022, since we need those weeks for later analysis.
-We will use the data from the year 2000 on, for this we removed the data before that year.
+- [Billboard "The Hot 100" Songs](/data/billboard.csv): This dataset is from [kaggle](https://www.kaggle.com/datasets/dhruvildave/billboard-the-hot-100-songs) and is a collection of "The Hot 100" charts released since its inception in 1958 until 06.11.2021.
+The dataset is preprocessed and ready to use (Usability score on kaggle 10/10).
+We will use the data from 2000 on; for this, we removed the data before that year.
+We added the missing weeks until 01.01.2022 since we need those weeks for later analysis.

--  Lyrics: We did not found a comprehensive lyrics dataset which contains the most of the lyrics of the Billboard dataset.
+-  [Lyrics](/data/lyrics.csv): We did not find a comprehensive lyrics dataset that contains most of the lyrics of the Billboard dataset.
 We used the [Genius API](https://docs.genius.com/) to create the dataset on our own.
-If there the lyrics is not find by the API, we are ignoring it for now.
-We will add them manually during the project by using sources such as [LyricFind](https://www.lyricfind.com/).
+If the API does not find the songs, we ignore them for now.
+We will add them manually during the project using sources such as [LyricFind](https://www.lyricfind.com/).

 - Genre: TODO